 However, this article is not about choosing between Bangkok or Chiang Mai though, even if the question comes to mind naturally when we consider learning Thai Massage in Thailand.
 Certainly, Bangkok has so much to offer, that even without Thai Massage or Muay Thai, spending time in the city would be indisputably justified.

-For an overview or list of all Thai Massage schools in Bangkok, visit our Thailand Training page or simply use our Thailand Filter Engine (located in the right-sidebar if you use a desktop computer, below this article if you use a smartphone).
+For an overview or list of all Thai Massage schools in Bangkok, visit our Thailand Training page, and use our Shortlists or Thailand Filter Engine.